billtega66/Note_Taking_App/frontend.md

 - `deletef`: Delete a specific folder.

 Follow the prompts to enter the required information for each command.
+OR
+You can save time by putting the filename along with the command.
+This feature allows you to include the filename, seperated by a space, with the command so you can skip the step of inputting the filename separately

 ## Contributing

-Team member: Quoc Do, Bilguntush, Balti, Phoebe, Jojo, Kunga, Mitch, Raymond, Tucker.
+Team member: Quoc Do, Bilguntugs, Balti, Phoebe, Jojo, Kunga, Mitch, Raymond, Tucker.

 ## License